Lower Dolpo Trek

 To obtain these permits, NTE needs your valid passport copy with a visa copy.
 You can get the Shey Phoksundo National Park Permit from Kathmandu itself.
 As for the Lower Dolpo Restricted Area Entry Permit, it is issued by the Immigration Office in Kathmandu and your local trekking agency will get this before you start your trek.

-Transportation During The Lower Dolpo Trek
+Lower Dolpo Circuit Trek Transportation

-The journey to the Lower Dolpo Trek starts with a scenic flight from Kathmandu to Nepalgunj followed by another short flight from Nepalgunj to Juphal.
+The journey to the Lower Dolpo starts with a scenic flight from Kathmandu to Nepalgunj followed by another short flight from Nepalgunj to Juphal.
 During this flight, you will see the clear transition of the landscapes below from the bustling city to the sprawling plains of western Nepal.

 Moving forward, the flight to Juphal offers breathtaking aerial views of the Himalayan foothills and the vast, untouched wilderness of the region.
 Hence, these flights provide access to the remote Lower Dolpo region as well as set short aerial views of the breathtaking adventure that awaits them in the heart of the Himalayas.